How to lower your workers insurance premium

 You are entitled to a discount on your premium if you pay your annual premium in full (on or before the due date).

 The discount is offered to everyone with a premium of over $175, regardless of your entitlement to instalments.
-It is available only to policies that are for a 12 month-duration, small employer policies aligned to end-of-month and policies short-termed for grouping.

 The discount is based on your initial premium payable and will not be adjusted as part of the hindsight premium calculation process, or if wages estimates are adjusted mid-term.